-Soy foods and soy isoflavones interact with breast cancer in ways that are not well understood.
-Hundreds of studies have attempted to uncover aspects of the association, with contradictory results.
-Numerous factors, including breast cancer type, influence the relationship.
-Most previous studies have reported anticancer effects for the soy isoflavone genistein in (HER2+) breast cancer cells.
+Soy isoflavones interact with breast cancer in ways that are not well understood.
+Studies that have attempted to uncover aspects of the association have produced contradictory results.
+However, most previous studies have reported anticancer effects for the soy isoflavone genistein in (HER2+) breast cancer cells.

 It has been reported that genistein inhibits the growth of HER2+ cells, reduces tamoxifen resistance, and increases the effectiveness of treatment with Herceptin (trastuzumab).
 Now a new study has reported that Korean HER2+ breast cancer survivors with high levels of soybean consumption have a higher risk of recurrence that those with low intake.